nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/CS2113T-F09-3-Eggventory-UG.md

 #### 3.6.3 Making a Loan from a template: `add loan`

 This adds a Loan to a Person from a Template.
+Every loan in the template will be added to the person as if you added them individually.

 Format: `add loan <Matric.
 No> <Template Name>`